trivial-space/libs/README.md

 # Trivial space libs

-Utility helpers and functions used throuout the trivial space projects.
+Utility helpers and functions used throughout the trivial space projects.

 *This library is fluctuating a lot, changed and updated as the rest of the trivial space projects evolve.
 Do not use for production applications!*